MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-OMEMessageRevocation.md

 ### -MessageId
 The MessageId parameter specifies the message based on the value the Message-ID header field.
 This value is also known as the Client ID.
 The format of the Message-ID depends on the messaging server that sent the message.
 The value should be unique for each message.
 However, not all messaging servers create values for the Message-ID in the same way.
 Be sure to include the full Message ID string (which may include angle brackets) and enclose the value in quotation marks (for example, "<d9683b4c-127b-413a-ae2e-fa7dfb32c69d@DM3NAM06BG401.Eop-nam06.prod.protection.outlook.com>").

-You can find the Message ID for a message in Message Trace or the Message Encryption Report in the Office 365 Security & Compliance Center.
+You can find the Message ID for a message in Message Trace or the Message Encryption Report in the Security & Compliance Center.

 ```yaml
 Type: String